-Lady Gaga has shared a statement declaring her intent to remove her 2013 R Kelly-featuring single, "Do What U Want," from streaming and digital purchase platforms.
-The singer—who identifies as a survivor of sexual assault—tweeted an apology for her "poor judgment" in making the song and music video and for not sooner publicly addressing the decades of sexual abuse and sexual assault allegations against Kelly (all of which he denies).
+Lady Gaga has shared a statement declaring her intent to remove her 2013 R Kelly-featuring single, “Do What U Want,” from streaming and digital purchase platforms.
+The singer – who self-identifies as a survivor of sexual assault – tweeted an apology for her “poor judgment” in making the song and music video, and for not sooner publicly addressing the decades of sexual abuse and sexual assault allegations against Kelly (all of which he denies).

 “My intention was to create something extremely defiant and provocative because I was angry and still hadn’t processed the trauma that had occurred in my own life,” she wrote, before adding that she shared the statement on social media “not to make excuses for myself, but to explain.”

 “Do What U Want” featured on Gaga’s ARTPOP album.
 She and Kelly appeared together on Saturday Night Live, singing the song in a performance that was dubbed “awkward” by entertainment media at the time.
 The official music video for the song was never released, and was due to be directed by Terry Richardson.
 Historic sexual harassment allegations made against Richardson by models, stylists and others in the fashion industry resurfaced during the 2017 #MeToo wave of revelations.
 He has since reportedly been blacklisted by magazine media company Condé Nast and brands Bulgari and Valentino.